 Important Dates for the MacKint family

 This web page shows only a small excerpt of our MacKint research.
-Another 166 words (12 lines of text) covering the years 1292, 1340, 1618, 1717, 1777, 1808, and 1875 are included under the topic Early MacKint History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1340, 1292, 1808, 1875, 1618, 1717, 1777, 1667 and are included under the topic Early MacKint History in all our PDF Extended History products and printed products wherever possible.

 MacKint Spelling Variations

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 MacKint has appeared as MacIan, MacAne, MacKane, MacKean, MacKain and others.

 Early Notables of the MacKint family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early MacKint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early MacKint Notables in all our PDF Extended History products and printed products wherever possible.